yuvalKooply/edm-prompt-disabler/README.md

 When:
 * You launch Unity
 * You enter/exit play mode (delayed by a few seconds)
-* Unity reloads your scripts
+* Unity reloads your scripts (delayed by a few seconds)

-It never showed any signs of slowdown on my Mac for months.

 ## Known Bugs & Issues:
 It seems to work 99% of the time but you have to make sure GvhProjectSettings.xml always have that PromptBeforeAutoResolution line in the git repo, or you'll see the message whenever Unity starts and when you switch branches.